HL7/ebm/input/pagecontent/composition.md

 ..A 'Summary of Findings' section is optional.
 The 'Summary of Findings' section entry element is limited to reference **[SummaryOfFindings Profile][SummaryOfFindings]**.

-### EvidenceTableReportPackage Profile of Composition Resource

-The **[EvidenceTableReportPackage Profile][EvidenceTableReportPackage]** is used for a base structure to extend the **[EvidenceReport Profile][EvidenceReport]** with Results sections where each results section instance has a focus on a measured variable and a reproducible structure to represent evidence about that measured variable for different groups.

-One or more 'Results' sections are required.
-Each 'Result' section has a focus with the reference type limited to **[VariableDefinition Profile][VariableDefinition]**.
-Each 'Result' section contains the following optional sections:

---an 'Evidence for Screened Group' section which limits the reference type for its entry content to **[NonComparativeEvidence Profile][NonComparativeEvidence]**.

---an 'Evidence for Enrolled Group' section which limits the reference type for its entry content to **[NonComparativeEvidence Profile][NonComparativeEvidence]**.

---an 'Evidence for Analyzed Group' section which limits the reference type for its entry content to **[NonComparativeEvidence Profile][NonComparativeEvidence]**.

---an 'Evidence with intervention alone' section which limits the reference type for its entry content to **[NonComparativeEvidence Profile][NonComparativeEvidence]**.

---an 'Evidence with comparator alone' section which limits the reference type for its entry content to **[NonComparativeEvidence Profile][NonComparativeEvidence]**.

---a 'Comparative Results' section which has a focus with the reference type limited to **[GroupAssignment Profile][GroupAssignment]**, and limits the reference type for its entry content to **[ComparativeEvidence Profile][ComparativeEvidence]**.

---a 'Population' section which limits the reference type for its entry content to Group Resource.

---an 'Intervention Group' section which limits the reference type for its entry content to Group Resource.

---an 'Comparator Group' section which limits the reference type for its entry content to Group Resource.

 ### BaselineMeasureReport Profile of Composition Resource

 The **[BaselineMeasureReport Profile][BaselineMeasureReport]** is a Profile of **[EvidenceReport Profile][EvidenceReport]** and is used for an evidence report including the findings for any number of baseline measures in a research study.
 This is often represented as "Table 1" in a journal article reporting research study results.